beezwax/WP-Publish-to-Apple-News/README.md

 Make sure `/home/my-user` has execute permissions or WordPress might not show it as a plugin.
 You can do so by doing `chmod o+x /home/my-user`.

+### PHP Configuration
+Make sure PHP's `memory_limit` setting is big enough, or set to -1, as the plugin might work with big images and must create zipfiles and move files around.
+Also make sure PHP's upload limit is big enough.

 ## Running tests
 You'll need PHPUnit v4.5+ to run tests.
 Initially you'll need to set up the test environment, you can do so by running